 - dissociative identity disorder

 Each and every one of the above would have, in the not too distant past, motivated humans to call for a cleric or priest.
 Those suffering would have found an explanation and some relief.
-For those witnessing it all, it would have confirmed their belief that they now understood what was happening.
+For those witnessing it all, it would have confirmed a belief that they now understood what was happening.
 It brought comfort and perhaps some resolution, but was not really explaining what was going on in a manner that we would now understand.

 A few Additional notes